anmolchawla/Uber-vs-Buy/README.md

  We encountered a number of challenges in this project:
  1. Data required extensive preprocessing to be functionally useful.
 We used python for preprocessing data.
  2. Uber API not working.
 Resolved by using different API key.
  4. Step-4 not displaying when hosted on scf.
-Migrated to Google Firebase.
+Migrated to Google Firebase as Uber api has a hard restriction on scf server.
  3. Angular setup error.
 Fixed it by troubleshooting one component at a time.
  5. Step-5 not producing results.
 Solved by recomputing metrics.
  6. Layout not aligned properly.
 Solved by Bootstrap layout and CSS.